 |Robert Mphepo||United Way edits and additions||Group 4|

 The most popular program that the YMCA is known for within its communities is “The Y for a Better Us”.
-This program aims to improve the nation’s health and well being by providing programs and activities that promote wellness, reduce risk for disease and help others reclaim their health.
-This program can be thought of as the activity side of things.
+This program aims to improve the nation’s health and well-being by providing programs and activities that promote wellness, reduce the risk for disease and help others reclaim their health.
+This program can be thought of as the action side of things.
 A variety of programs are offered to help support adults in fitness and wellness.
-On the fitness side of things, they offer a variety of group physical activity classes, personal training, and healthy lifestyle programs (Healthy Living, 2017).
+On the fitness side of things, they offer a variety of group physical activity classes, personal training, and healthy lifestyle programs (“Healthy Living”, 2017).

-In the group physical activity classes, one of the more highly attended programs adults enjoy attending is, Enhance Fitness, which is a group exercise program for older adults that use simple, easy to learn movements that help individuals stay active.
-Some benefits those have noticed after attending classes are; more energy, better balance, increase in upper and lower body strength, better sleep, more happiness, and sense of independence (Healthy Living, 2017).
+In the group fitness classes, one of the more highly attended programs adults enjoy visiting is Enhance Fitness, which is a group exercise program for older adults that use simple, easy to learn movements that help individuals stay active.
+Some benefits those have noticed after attending classes are: more energy, better balance, increase in upper and lower body strength, better sleep, more happiness, and sense of independence (“Healthy Living”, 2017).

-In personal training programs, the Y offers you to meet with a coach to help meet the goals you may be working towards.
-The coach is available to help answer any questions, assist in workouts and provide nutritional information all to help individuals meet personal goals, along with motivating you to live a healthier life (Healthy Living, 2017).
+In personal training programs, the Y offers you to meet with a coach to help achieve the goals you may be working toward.
+The coach is available to help answer any questions, assist in workouts and provide nutritional information all to help individuals meet personal goals, along with motivating you to live a healthier life (“Healthy Living”, 2017).

 Another program that is very beneficial is the opportunity to partake in cooking classes.
-These classes are not only for children and teens, but also for mothers, seniors and adults who find interest in a variety of cooking options.
-These classes offer the opportunity for people to get started in creating a better and healthier lifestyle; practicing proper nutrition is not always easy, so these classes provide additional help and education.
+These classes are not only for children and teens but also for mothers, seniors, and adults who find interest in a variety of cooking options.
+These courses offer the opportunity for people to get started in creating a better and healthier lifestyle; practicing proper nutrition is not always easy, so these classes provide additional help and education.
 A few examples of classes that are offered are; YFS Moms Cook, Seniors in the Kitchen, and a Taste of African Heritage.
-These classes offer adults to expand their knowledge on cooking for themselves and families (YMCA of Washington Cooking Classes, 2017).
+These classes provide adults to expand their knowledge on cooking for themselves and families (“YMCA of Washington Cooking Classes”, 2017).

 In 1887, several religious leaders created the Charity Organizations Society which focused on providing services through fund raising for surrounding agencies.
 Frances Wisebart Jacobs, the Reverend Myron W. Reed, Monsignor William J. O’Ryan, Dean H. Martyn Hart and Rabbi William S. Friedman initiated a movement that raised $21,700 dollars that was considered the first “United Way” campaign.